Family and Community Services implements programs that encourage youth participation and inclusion.

 Young people participating in Youth Frontiers are matched with mentors who spend at least 35 hours over 6 months supporting them to achieve their goals.
 The program gives mentees an opportunity to build life skills and self confidence through mentoring and by undertaking a community engagement activity.

-The Minister responsible for Youth, Ray Williams, has announced 4 organisations will receive a share of $6.6 million over 3 years to deliver the program.
-The organisations delivering Youth Frontiers from 2018 to 2020 are MTC Australia, Raise Foundation, Save the Children and YWCA NSW.
+The NSW Government announced the following organisations will receive a share of $6.6 million over three years to deliver the program.
+The organisations delivering Youth Frontiers from 2018 to 2020 are MTC Australia, Raise Foundation, YWCA NSW and Save the Children.
+In 2020, Save the Children are no longer delivering the Youth Frontiers program.

 Refugee Youth Peer Mentoring Program